 The Nippon Paper Group has put in place its Action Plan for Wood-based Raw Material Procurement, in keeping with the Group's Philosophy and Basic Policy Concerning Raw Materials Procurement.
-This action plan provides a roadmap that incorporates checks on the legality of woodchips, and consideration for human rights, labor, local communities, and the protection of biodiversity, allowing the Group to practice CSR procurement.
-This action plan also helps enhance traceability with respect to woodchips procured from overseas while placing considerable emphasis on trade association certification of the legality of woodchips produced in Japan.
+This action plan provides a roadmap that incorporates checks on the legality of woodchips, and consideration for human rights, labor, local communities, and the preservation of biodiversity, allowing the Group to practice CSR procurement.
+This action plan also helps enhance traceability and the use of forest certifications with respect to woodchips procured from overseas while placing considerable emphasis on trade association certification of the legality of woodchips produced in Japan.